mattische/blog/README.md

 ```
 $ hugo new post/title_of_post.md                      # create new post (document/page)
-$ hugo undraft content/post/title_of_post.md          # mark it for publishing
+$ hugo undraft content/post/title_of_post.md          # mark it for publishing.
+Not necessary if draft: true removed from page slug, see below
 $ hugo                                                # publish
 ```